stolostron/application-samples/keycloak-odf/README.md

 - 1+ managed-clusters total
 - Those `Managed-Cluster` to target, must have a label with `metadata.labels.usage: development`
 - Target clusters must have the PostgreSQL Operator Deployed
-- Target clusters must have the Red Hat OpenShift Data Foundation or the Rook-Ceph Operator deployed and an operational Ceph cluster deployed
+- Target clusters must have the Red Hat OpenShift Data Foundation and an operational Ceph cluster deployed

 ## Application Console: Create a new application
 Using the application console, you can easily create an Application to run this demo.